 The Board of Directors of Aemetis, Inc. (the “Board”) has adopted the following guidelines to promote the effective governance of the Company.
-The Board will also review and amend these guidelines as it deems necessary or appropriate.
+The Governance, Compensation and Nominating Committee shall annually review these guidelines and recommend to the Board for its approval any amendments to these guidelines as it deems necessary or appropriate.
 On behalf of the Company’s stockholders, the Board is responsible for overseeing the management of the business and affairs of the Company.
 The Board acts as the ultimate decision making body of the Company, except on those matters reserved to or shared with the stockholders of the Company under the laws of Nevada.

 - DIRECTOR QUALIFICATIONS

 In choosing directors, the Company seeks individuals who have a genuine interest in the Company.
 Such individuals must also have high integrity and business sophistication.
 The Company’s goal is to elect a majority of directors who are independent.
 The Board does not have limits on the number of terms a director may serve.
 The Board does not have any retirement or tenure policies that would limit the ability of a director to be nominated for reelection.
 The Governance, Compensation and Nominating Committee is responsible for nominating directors for election or reelection.

 The Board shall consist of at least three (3) members, of which a majority are Qualified Independent Directors.
 Under the Bylaws of the Company, the Board has the authority to change its size and the Board will periodically review its size as appropriate.
 The Board has two committees: (i) Audit Committee; and (ii) Governance, Compensation and Nominating Committee.
 Each Committee consists solely of independent directors.
 The Board may, from time to time, establish and maintain additional or different committees, as it deems necessary or appropriate.